mindsnacks/MSWeakTimer/README.md

 ### Compatibility

 - Supports ARC.
 If you want to use it in a project without ARC, mark ```MSWeakTimer.m``` with the linker flag ```-fobjc-arc```.
-- Should work with iOS4+.
+- Should work with iOS4+ and Mac OSX 10.6+.